What you do to your mind, you do to your body and vice versa.

 Teenagers are particularly prone to ignoring their body as if their body is just a robot functioning by itself.

 In the same way, stress can create pain in the body.
-Many anxious clients complain of pain, in shoulders, knees, back , headaches, sickness etc. I have also known some more spectacular reactions to stress; fainting several times a day, collapsing because legs aren’t working and more.
-I’ve even had a few clients who have ended up in hospital after severe panic with suspected heart attacks!
+Many anxious clients complain of pain, in shoulders, knees, back, headaches, sickness, etc. I have also known some more spectacular reactions to stress; fainting several times a day, collapsing because legs aren’t working, and many more.
+I have even had a few clients who have ended up in hospital after severe panic with suspected heart attacks.

 Clients often turn up wanting to sort out anxiety but find that on the way their digestion problems clear up.
 Learning how to calm down and relax can have surprising results on the body too.

-Anorexia is a viscous circle of starvation, which then depresses mood which aggravates the anorexia.
-Once it reaches a point where the teenagers (overwhelmingly anorexia starts in teenage years) are too far below a healthy weight, then the mind becomes depressed and unable to make healthy , reasonable choices.
+Anorexia is a vicious circle of starvation, which then depresses mood which aggravates the anorexia.
+Once it reaches a point where the teenagers (overwhelmingly anorexia starts in teenage years) are too far below a healthy weight, then the mind becomes depressed and unable to make healthy, reasonable choices.

 Physical problems can be masked by emotional symptoms too.
 Thyroid problems can cause weight loss and depression which can be misdiagnosed as anorexia.
 Anaemia also can cause weight loss and low mood which needs medical attention.